Denomica/Denomica.Cosmos.Extensions/Denomica.Cosmos.Extensions.Model/readme.md

 Major improvements in various versions.

+### v1.2.3

+Included XML documentation file in the package to provide Intellisense documentation.

 ### v1.2.2

 Extracted model classes from [Denomica.Cosmos.Extensions](https://www.nuget.org/packages/Denomica.Cosmos.Extensions) into separate package in order to be able to use the model classes client applications not directly connected to Cosmos DB.